Risk Statistics Definitions

 Return on equity (ROE) is the amount of net income returned as a percentage of shareholders equity.
 Return on equity measures a corporation’s profitability by revealing how much profit a company generates with the money shareholders have invested.

 Sharpe Ratio is a ratio developed to measure risk-adjusted performance.
+In general, funds with higher Sharpe ratios have better risk-adjusted historical returns.

 Standard Deviation is a statistical measurement of performance fluctuations.
 Generally, the higher the standard deviation, the greater the expected volatility of returns.